Top Ten Archaeological Sites

 RAF Harrowbeer

 A reminder of a darker time in the history of Britain, RAF Harrowbeer was constructed using rubble from the Plymouth blitz to provide a base for aircraft defending the city.
-Over the course of the Second World War, pilots from many nations, including the U.K., Canada, France, U.S.A.
-Poland and Czechoslovakia operated from the airfield flying a variety of aircraft including Spitfires, Typhoons and Mustangs.
+Over the course of the Second World War, pilots from many nations, including the UK, Canada, France, USA, Poland and Czechoslovakia operated from the airfield flying a variety of aircraft including Spitfires, Typhoons and Mustangs.
 Following decommissioning in 1950, much of its infrastructure was demolished but its aircraft dispersal bays, some of its defences and the concrete bases of many of its buildings remain.
 (Grid Ref SX 51566 67615)

 The Dartmoor Story Forged by nature; shaped by time and human hands.